jessegoodier/kge/README.md

 kge
 ```

 This will display a menu of all pods in the current namespace, allowing you to select which pod's events to view.
+The menu includes an option to view all non-normal events.

 ### Shell Completion